-One of the greatest joys of teaching is contributing to a persons success and to see them experience the same enjoyment from accomplishment that I have.
+One of the greatest joys of teaching is contributing to a person’s success and to see them experience the same enjoyment from accomplishment that I have.
 Another great joy is learning from teaching.
 I find that instruction is often an experimental process of watching and waiting to see which instructions resonate and which ones don’t.
-Its like standing inside a Petri dish and seeing what grows.
+It’s like standing in a Petri dish and seeing what grows.

 In a recent lesson with my student Reed Howard who I believe is inches away from being on a Tour stage, one of my other students commented that Reed was lucky to work with me.
 I thanked him but quickly dismissed my importance.

 “Reed is doing the work; I am just shedding light on the subject,” I said.

 That is what teachers do.
 We shine a light on the path and find ways that the student can travel with haste.
 If he steps off track, we simply point him toward the light.
 It’s the student’s job to keep walking the path.

 Sometimes staying on track is hard and seems impossible.
 The path is riddled with obstacles, even boulders.
 In one practice session last week in Phoenix, Reed made 1600 swings.
 (This included 1200 practice swings and 400 balls).

 My students took notice of how much time he spent rehearsing the swing and not hitting actually hitting balls.

 “Practice is like pounding a rock.
 It’s like a boulder.
 You keep hitting it and it seems like nothing happens.
 Then one swing breaks the entire boulder into pieces.
 You must keep hitting the rock until it breaks.
 Sometimes you are so close and you stop hitting.
 You can never stop pounding the rock”.